elewa-academy/Fundamentals/docs_src/09-human-centered-design/README.md

 This project is a variation of the classic exercise in design thinking:  [The Wallet Challenge](https://medium.com/@erio/bringing-design-thinking-into-the-workplace-the-wallet-design-challenge-544c727d3752).
 You will pair up with one other person and design a portfolio/cv to fit their needs.

 There is a very specific process you should follow.
 The process is the project - not the finished portfolio!
-You can find a template here
+You can find [a template here](https://github.com/elewa-academy/Fundamentals/blob/master/docs_src/09-human-centered-design/design-cycle-template.md).